JHU-PL-Lab/www-pl/assignments/assignment9.md

 ## Assigment 9 - Type Inferencer Implementation

 The FbDK has been designed to be extensible with typechecking.
 It is just turned off by default.
-For Part-I of the homework, use the FbDK to implement the type inference algorithm for **EFb** in OCaml.
+For this homework you are to use the FbDK to implement the type inference algorithm for **EFb** in OCaml.
 Your implementation is expected to handle all of **EFb** with the exception of `Let Rec`.

 To complete this assignment, you will need to edit `fbtype.ml` in the `Fb/` directory and implement the `typecheck` function which in the dist is just raising an exception.
 This function must return the type of that expression as specified by the **EFb** algorithm; you should use the `fbtype` data type which appears in `fbast.ml`.
 You also should set `typecheck_default_enabled` to `true` in `fbtype.ml` so the typechecker will run.